alicolville/Weight-Tracker/readme.txt

 * Improvement: Additional underlying support for shortcodes to support user IDs other than current logged in user.
 * Bug fix: When a user had one or less entry then an exception was thrown while calculating no of entries in challenges.
 * Bug fix: Error thrown when a start weight of zero is entered.
+* Bug fix: Main shortcode [wlt] would load upto a maximum of 1000 data entries when rendering the shortcode.
+This was hugely inefficient and the data was not required.
+Instead, it has been change to load enough data required for the chart (on average just 25 weight entries!)

 = 7.5.7 =